arafathosense/Hugging-Face-NLP/README.md

 # 🤗 Hugging Face NLP

-Welcome to this repository!
-Explore how to leverage **Hugging Face NLP** to build **state-of-the-art Natural Language Processing (NLP) applications** efficiently and effectively.
+Welcome to this repository!Explore how to leverage **Hugging Face NLP** to build **state-of-the-art Natural Language Processing (NLP) applications** efficiently and effectively.
 This project demonstrates multiple **real-world NLP workflows**, from sentiment analysis to dynamic category assignment, using **pre-trained transformer models and pipelines**.